-The Pennsylvania median income will increase again for most families as of May 15, 2021, meaning more debtors will qualify for Chapter 7 Bankruptcy in 2021.
+The Pennsylvania median income increased again for most families as of May 15, 2023, meaning more debtors will qualify for Chapter 7 Bankruptcy in 2023.
+For Chapter 13 debtors, the median income determines whether the debtor may enter a thirty-six or sixty-month Chapter 13 plan and how much they must pay in their Chapter 13 plan.

 Don't assume that your high income will prevent you from filing for Chapter 7 bankruptcy in Pennsylvania.
 Income alone does not determine if you should file for Chapter 7 or Chapter 13 bankruptcy or pursue a non-bankruptcy option.